The 2017 Eddie Prize

-The Education Writers Association is pleased to announce that it will administer the third annual Eddie Prize, the journalism prize from The Edwin Gould Foundation that recognizes the best work on the challenges low-income students face getting into and/or completing college.
-Finalists for the prize will be named in April 2017.
-The winner of the $7,500 cash prize will be announced during EWA’s 70th National Seminar in late spring of 2017.
-The winner will also receive a bowler hat, a tribute to the namesake of the EGF, Edwin Gould, who, in his lifetime, was often photographed wearing that iconic hat.
+The Education Writers Association is pleased to announce that it will again administer the Eddie Prize, the journalism prize from The Edwin Gould Foundation that recognizes the best work on the challenges low-income students face getting into and/or completing college.
+Finalists for the prize will be named by spring of 2018.
+The winner of the $7,500 cash prize will be announced during EWA’s 71st National Seminar in May of 2018.
+The winner will also receive a bowler hat, a tribute to the namesake of the foundation, Edwin Gould, who, in his lifetime, was often photographed wearing that iconic hat.

 Works That Are Eligible

-A panel of judges will consider submissions that were printed, aired or published by any independent news media.
-Consistent with EWA rules, works by non-journalists or those that ran in publications not deemed independent news media are ineligible.
-See “Eligibility” in the Rules page to learn about eligible dates.
-Eddie items that were honored last year are not eligible for entry this year.
+A panel of judges will consider submissions that were printed, aired or published by any independent news media during the 2017 calendar year.
+Series that started during the 2016-2017 academic year are also eligible.
+Consistent with EWA rules, works by non-journalists, or those that ran in publications not deemed independent news media are ineligible.
+Works submitted in previous years are also ineligible.
+(See “Eligibility” in the Rules page for more specifics.)
 Please limit your entry to no more than seven items.

-Judges will be evaluating the entries for ingenuity of reporting and trenchant analysis that uncovers, highlights or furthers the discussion about the challenges low-income students face, and problems or conditions related to their efforts to obtain a degree.
+Judges will evaluate the entries for ingenuity of reporting and depth of analysis that uncovers, highlights or furthers the discussion about the challenges low-income students face, and problems or conditions related to their efforts to obtain a degree.
 Special attention will be paid to works that bring to life aspects of this issue that may not have previously come to the attention of the public.

 How to Enter